alonrbar/react-peppermint/README.md

         // THIS IS THE PART TO NOTE:
         // See the @action decorator?
         // Using it means that every call to this method will
-        // automatically refresh the view!
+        // automatically refresh the view when it returns.

         this.someValue = val;
     }